 It was interesting.
 I talk about the two different stories here.
 The first was an overwhelming response that really blew me out of the water a little bit.
 I got huge amount of attention, because I was in a very senior role and I’d made a decision to go part-time.
 That was a bit of a novelty, but even more because I was a male, who was in a senior role, who went part-time.
 I became a bit of a poster person for this.

-Just to give you an idea, the organization does a regular newsletter segment every week.
+Just to give you an idea, the organisation does a regular newsletter segment every week.
 There was an article published about my arrangements, and it went out to over 20,000 people in the company.
 I got told it was the history of communicating internally, it had the highest number of hits out of any article.
 Which is really incredible.
 It just showed the interest.
 And I had lots of people reaching out to me, men and women, saying thank you for talking about your journey, asking me questions and huge amount of interest.
 And it was really exciting!
 And again, it surprised me that it got so much attention, but it did.

 But the second story was really what sat beside that, and the kind of experience that I had, particularly with my colleagues, like the at level kind of colleagues.
 I had a lot of comments or jokes.
 Jokes that on the surface we’re jokes, but I think there was truth behind them.
 Jokes around me not being able to make events because I’d be babysitting the kids.
 Jokes about me having the easy life and being on a holiday.

 Constantly I saw this, I saw also the really passive aggressive behaviour of colleagues wanting to remind me of just how many hours they work and how tough they have it.
 And really implying that maybe I don’t have those challenges.
-I even saw early on people organizing meetings regularly on my days off.
+I even saw early on people organising meetings regularly on my days off.
 Sometimes I think it was unintentional, but sometimes I think it was very intentional.

 Then the real kicker for me, and this really frustrated me, I remember after a few years I went back full-time for a little while.
 And that wasn’t because of pressure, that was just because my wife and I both wanted to do that, and it would work for us.
-I remember a very senior person in the organization happened to call me into her office and said, “How you going?
+I remember a very senior person in the organisation happened to call me into her office and said, “How you going?
 I haven’t spoken to you for a while.
 And I just want to talk to you about where you’re at now in your career.
-You’ve finished your break, so what’s next for you?”
+You’ve finished your break, so what’s next for you?”.
 I was pretty shocked by that comment.
 So again, there was really two stories here.
 One was really positive and one was quite negative.